 1.6 DELIVERY, STORAGE AND HANDLING

-A. Refer to Section 016000 for transport, handling, storage and product requirements.
+A. Refer to Section 016000 for transport, handling, storage, and product requirements.

 B. Deliver materials in manufacturer's original containers, dry, undamaged, seals and labels intact.

 C. Store materials in weather protected environment, clear of ground and moisture.
 Cover insulation, roofing materials, and other moisture-sensitive products with a canvas tarp.